 mindset shift number one…

-While you look at photos of yourself and notice your flaws, other people will see your photos and LOVE them, wishing they looked at great as you.
+While you look at photos of yourself and notice your flaws, other people will see your photos and LOVE them.
+Some will wish they looked at great as you.

 That being said, if there’s something specific that you’re self-conscious about, don’t be afraid to share that with your photographer.
 They want to make you look and feel great.
+They may make outfit suggestions or do certain poses to help you love your photos.
 They’re on your side!

 Remember that while you’ve been scrolling through engagement photos online, your fiancé might not know what to expect.

 He may think we’re going to take a few pictures and be done in 15 minutes, but that’s not the case!
-Make sure to show him some of your favorite engagement sessions on your photographer’s blog and explain the variety of locations, poses, and outfits involved.
+Make sure to show him some of your favorite engagement sessions on your photographer’s blog and explain the process.

 Remind him that it’s going to be FUN!
 Brainstorm ways to make the session comfortable for both of you.
 Bring a bottle of champagne, go to your favorite ice cream shop or bar, or bring your dog with you.
 Make plans for a date night afterward by going out to dinner!

 Engagement photos are the perfect way to get to know your photographer and get comfortable in front of the camera.
-This is why I encourage all of my couples to take advantage of the complimentary engagement session that’s included with their wedding photography!
+This is why I encourage my couples to take advantage of the complimentary engagement session that’s included with their wedding photography.